 Here’s a look at the way I use microphones on acoustic guitar, electric guitar, upright bass guitar, electric bass guitar, horns and vocals.
-Keep in mind that this is the way I mic these instruments – you should not take it as the “right and only way”.
+Keep in mind that this is the way that I mic these instruments — please don’t take it as the “right and only way.”
 Experiment, listen carefully and try to find “cool sounds” on your own.

-Of course I’ve had a few players who did not have a pickup.
+Of course, I’ve worked with several players who did not have a pickup.
 When this happens, my mic choice is either a Shure SM57 or an Audio-Technica ATM63 (now discontinued, but the A-T ATM650 offers similar performance), placing it as close to the instrument as possible and aiming it at the top of the sound hole.
 This provides a good combination of the body and the neck resonance.
 The closer the mic is to the center of the sound hole, the more mid range (sustain) and less high end (scratch).

 Let’s move along to the electric guitar.
 Electric guitarists take pride in their sound and are usually particular about what kind of amplifier they play through, so capturing that sound can be particularly important.
 I usually use an ATM650 or SM57 and place it against the grille of the amp, aiming it at the speaker cone.

 Looking at a speaker, the center part is called the dust cover (It looks like a little dome), and around that dust cover is the cone section.
 The cone is the part of the speaker that is vibrating the air to make sound.
 Sometimes guitar amps have multiple speakers, so it’s always good to ask guitarists if all their speakers are, first of all, working, and then if the speakers are all getting the same signal.

 If they’re running a stereo feed, consider using two mics to capture that effect.
 I like putting the mic right against the grille if it’s made of some type of fabric.
 However, if it’s made of metal, then it’s usually best to place the mic about a quarter of an inch (1/4-inch) away — you probably don’t want the sound of the metal resonating against the mic.